nak3/ngtcp2/README.rst

 Each library file is built for a particular TLS backend.
 The available crypto helper libraries are:

-- libngtcp2_crypto_quictls: Use quictls as TLS backend
+- libngtcp2_crypto_quictls: Use quictls and libressl as TLS backend
 - libngtcp2_crypto_gnutls: Use GnuTLS as TLS backend
 - libngtcp2_crypto_boringssl: Use BoringSSL and aws-lc as TLS backend
 - libngtcp2_crypto_picotls: Use Picotls as TLS backend